alfovo/pretty/_posts/2017-01-25-hodgepodge-vendor.md

 ### Update from March 2017

-We've added another new series of cards: five portraits of lesser known women activists.
+We've added another [new series of cards](https://alexvolpert.com/2017/02/28/women-of-note.html): five portraits of lesser known women activists.
 Inspired by the recent presidential election, we pledged to donate half the profits from our cards to [Planned Parenthood](https://www.plannedparenthood.org/get-involved/other-ways-give).

-#### Sylvia Rivera

 <div class="row">
   <div class="col-lg-12 pt-4 pb-4">